PaulConyngham/jekyll-now/about.md

 It was fantastic but extremely painful.
 For 11 weeks in my spare time after work, all by myself I relearnt Matlab, Linear algebra &
  Calculas.
 Why?
-You needed to know these topics for the material covered in the course
+You needed to know these topics for the material covered in the course.

+ In no particular order I learnt about:

+ Linear Regression, Logisitic Regression, Neural Networks (again!), Support Vector Machines, k-Means & principal component analysis (PCA).